Overwhelmed by Health Advice? Focus on These Four Essentials.

 Movement

 Movement is medicine.
 You’ve heard this before.
-As it turns out, it is certainly true.
-One of the best things you can do of a morning is roll out of bed and go right on a walk (It doesn’t need to be long).
+As it turns out, it is true.
+One of the best things you can do in the morning is roll out of bed and go for a walk (It doesn’t need to be long).

-The more you find yourself moving intentionally, the more likely it is that you will feel better, both mentally and physically.
+The more you find yourself moving intentionally, the more likely you are to feel better, both mentally and physically.

-Pick a way in which you enjoy moving your body.
-Do it often.
+Pick a way in which you enjoy moving your body and do it often.
 It can be anything.
-The possibilities here are limitless.
+The possibilities here are truly limitless.

 Resistance training has moved the needle the most in my own life.